5 SANE Diet Review(s) + Making the SANE Diet Work for You

 When the system is broken, your hormones cannot send correct signals to your brain.
 Because your brain doesn’t know how much fat you have or need, it becomes confused.
 But because its mission is to make sure you have enough fat to survive, it errs on the side of giving you too much fat rather than giving you too little.
 Your setpoint goes up, and this becomes the new weight your body defends.

 Everything you do affects your setpoint weight, either negatively or positively.
-But the three main reasons for an elevated setpoint weight is poor-quality diet, stress, and sleep deprivation.
+But the three main reasons for an elevated setpoint weight are poor-quality diet, stress, and sleep deprivation.

-One recent research study found more than 60% of the calories in the average American’s diet comes from heavily processed foods.
-(Heavily processed foods are manufactured to look, smell, and taste like real food, but they are not real food.
-They contain little to no fiber and nutrients, and they contain massive amounts of chemicals, sugars, and sodium.)
+One recent research study found more than 60% of the calories in the average American’s diet come from heavily processed foods.
+Heavily processed foods are manufactured to look, smell, and taste like real food, but they are not real food.
+They have little to no fiber and nutrients, and they contain massive amounts of chemicals, sugars, and sodium.
 This same study found more than 90% of our added sugar intake comes from these heavily processed foods.

 Obviously, cutting back or eliminating heavily processed foods would go a long way toward lowering your setpoint weight.

 Though stress does not have calories, it can definitely elevate your setpoint weight.
 When you’re stressed, your endocrine glands release cortisol into your bloodstream.
-Among cortisol’s many functions is triggering the release of insulin to get glucose into cells for the energy to deal with short-term stress.
+Cortisol is the primary stress hormone, and among its many functions is triggering the release of insulin to get glucose into cells for the energy to fight or flee the threat.